mxtthewbarnes/CYA-1_CPTS360/README.md

 # CYA-1 --- CPTS360
 ## 1) Adventure Description
-For the first 'CYA' assignment, i've chosen to use my current internship search.
+For the first 'Choose Your Own Adventure' assignment, i've chosen to use my current internship search.
 Over the last ~2 years, I've applied to over 400+ software engineering internship roles.
 I've secured 4 interviews total but have not recieved a job offer.

 ## 2) Career Goals
+Short-term: My immediate goal is to secure an internship in any capacity (software, data, IT, etc.) Getting my foot in the door with a few months of experience pre-graduation is of the utmost importance.
+Long-term: Land a full-time position, preferably in mobile/web development, with good oppurtunities for upward growth and a healthy work-life balance.
+I hope to find a job that provides a clear path to senior/lead roles, and ideally a company where engineering is the primary focus as opposed to a peripheral.